Malware statistics in 2023 show that malicious software has been a huge issue all over America for several decades.

 30. According to the CyberEdge Group 2022 Cyberthreat Defense Report, CDR, 91.8% of organizations in Spain suffered successful cyber attacks.

-More than 9 out of 10 Spanish businesses experienced a successful cyber attack, according to malware statistics.
+More than 9 out of 10 Spanish businesses experienced a successful cyber attack.

 Spain ranked third among the compromised organizations according to the country.

 At the top of the list is Columbia, at 93.9% and second is Turkey, at 93.7%.

 The United States is tenth on the list with 86.8%.
 Of the top 18, Australia has the lowest instance at 62.3%.